 Laskarina Pinotsis, also known as “Bouboulina,” was born in 1771; contrary to every societal category occupied by women of that time, her actions and courage played a vital role in Greek independence.

 Pinotsis fought in the Greek War of Independence in 1821, serving as the naval commander of her own ship that she had equipped with her own funds.
-Bouboulina was killed in 1825 as a result of a family feud on the island of Spetses.
+Bouboulina was killed in 1825 as the result of a family feud on the island of Spetses.

 She is widely considered one of the most influential Greek women of all time, and she is commemorated across the country.
 On the island of Spetses the Bouboulina Museum is housed in the 300-year-old mansion of the naval hero’s second husband Bouboulis, and her descendants still live there.